HOG-Diff: Higher-Order Guided Diffusion for Graph Generation: Related Work

 We review graph and higher-order generation methods, with a more detailed discussion in~\cref{app:related}.

-\paragraph{Deep Generative Models} Graph generative models have made great progress by exploiting the capacity of deep neural networks.
-These models typically generate nodes and edges either in an autoregressive manner or simultaneously, utilizing techniques such as variational autoencoders (VAE) \citep{VAE-Jin2018,GraphVAE-DrugDiscovery}, recurrent neural networks (RNN) \citep{GraphRNN2018}, normalizing flows \citep{Moflow-SIGKDD2020,GraphAF-ICLR2020,GraphDF-ICML2021}, and generative adversarial networks (GAN) \citep{GAN2-Spectre}.
+\textbf{Graph Generative Models}.
+Early work on graph generative models dates back to random network models \citep{BA1999}, which offer foundational insights but are too simplistic for capturing real-world graph distributions.
+Recent advances in generative models have leveraged the power of deep neural networks, significantly improving the ability to learn graph distributions.
+Notable approaches include autoregressive or simultaneous models based on techniques such as variational autoencoders (VAE) \citep{VAE-Jin2018,GraphVAE-DrugDiscovery}, recurrent neural networks (RNN) \citep{GraphRNN2018}, normalizing flows \citep{Moflow-SIGKDD2020,GraphAF-ICLR2020,GraphDF-ICML2021}, and generative adversarial networks (GAN) \citep{GAN2-Spectre}.

-\paragraph{Diffusion-based Graph Generation} A breakthrough in graph generative models has been marked by the recent progress in diffusion-based generative models \citep{EDPGNN-2020}.
-Recent models employ various strategies to enhance the generation of complex graphs, including capturing node-edge dependency \citep{GDSS+ICML2022}, addressing discretization challenges \citep{DiGress+ICLR2023,CDGS+AAAI2023}, exploiting low-to-high frequency generation curriculum \citep{GPrinFlowNet+ACM2024}, and improving computational efficiency through low-rank diffusion processes \citep{GSDM+TPAMI2023}.
+\paragraph{Diffusion-based Graph Generation} A breakthrough in graph generative models has been marked by the recent progress in diffusion-based generative models~\citep{EDPGNN-2020, DDPM+NeurIPS2020, Score-SDE+ICLR2021}.
+Recent models employ various strategies to enhance the generation of complex graphs, including capturing node-edge dependency \citep{GDSS+ICML2022}, addressing discretization challenges \citep{DiGress+ICLR2023, CDGS+AAAI2023, Cometh-TMLR2025}, exploiting low-to-high frequency generation curriculum~\citep{GPrinFlowNet+ACM2024, huang2025cellular}, and improving computational efficiency through low-rank diffusion processes \citep{GSDM+TPAMI2023}.
 CatFlow~\citep{CatFlow-NeurIPS2024} and DeFoG~\citep{DeFoG-ICML2025} adopt flow matching as an alternative to diffusion, achieving more efficient generation.
-Recent studies have also enhanced diffusion-based generative models by incorporating diffusion bridge processes, \ie, processes conditioned on the endpoints \citep{wu2022diffusion,GLAD-ICMLworkshop2024,GruM+ICML2024}.
-Despite these advances, existing methods either overlook or inadvertently disrupt higher-order structures during graph generation, or struggle to model the topological properties, as denoising the noisy samples does not explicitly preserve the intricate structural dependencies required for generating realistic graphs.
+Recent studies have also enhanced diffusion-based generative models by incorporating diffusion bridge processes, \ie, processes conditioned on the endpoints \citep{wu2022diffusion, GruM+ICML2024, GLAD-AAAI2025}.
+Despite these advances, existing methods either overlook or inadvertently disrupt higher-order structures during graph generation, or struggle to model topological properties, as denoising noisy samples does not explicitly preserve the intricate structural dependencies required to generate realistic graphs.
+This highlights the need for a graph-friendly diffusion framework that explicitly learns higher-order topology, preserves meaningful intermediate states and trajectories, and avoids inappropriate noise injection.

 \paragraph{Higher-order Generative Models} Generative modeling uses higher-order information mostly in the form of motifs and hypergraphs.
 MiCaM~\citep{MiCaM-ICLR2023} synthesizes molecules by iteratively merging motifs.
 HypeBoy~\citep{kim2024hypeboy} learns hypergraph representation through hyperedge filling, while Hygene~\citep{gailhard2024hygene} reduces hypergraph generation to bipartite graphs.
 To the best of our knowledge, we are the first to consider higher-order guides for graph generation.